debarnabdas007/Sahayak-The-Bureaucracy-Automator/ARCHITECTURE.md

     * **Civic Pledge:** User must check a mandatory box: *"I confirm this image is current and represents a genuine civic issue."*

 ### Phase 2: AI Analysis & Human-in-the-Loop
-We do not blindly trust the AI.
+Now We do not blindly trust the AI.
 The user validates the AI's analysis before any email is drafted.

 1.  **AI Analysis (Gemini 1.5 Flash)**
     * **Input:** Image + Location Data.